saravanankandasamyGKS/zen-day1/README.md

 # zen-day1
- Difference between HTTP1.1 vs HTTP2
+ 1.Difference between HTTP1.1 vs HTTP2
- Objects And Its Internal Representation In JavaScript
+2.Objects And Its Internal Representation In JavaScript